 Search engine results pages (SERPs) are web pages users see when they enter queries into search engines like Google to look for something online.
 Publishers compete stiffly to rank on the first pages of Google search results as websites that succeed receive more than 90% of user traffic.
 But don’t worry if your website isn’t there yet.
-You can use several strategies to improve your ranking and grab more traffic.
+You can use several strategies to improve your ranking and grab more traffic and earnings.
 Let’s find out how.

 What is a search engine results page?

 It’s essentially the page you see after typing a query into the search bar on Google, Bing, Yandex, DuckDuckGo, and other search engines.
 SERP design varies by company, but since Google is the most popular (with over 80% market share), we’ll concentrate on its features and algorithms.